to see the current list of our partner veterinarians.

 Q: What is your application process?

 A: It starts when you fill out an adoption application on our website.
 Our application coordinator will review, and let you know if she has any questions or needs any additional information.
 If you have current pets, or have had other pets recently, she will call your veterinarian’s office for a reference check.
 If you rent, she will call your landlord to verify that it is ok for you to adopt a dog, and to see if you have any breed or size restrictions.
 Once she is done with those steps, your application will go to our home visit team.
 A volunteer is assigned, and then that person will contact you to set an appointment.
-Most of our home visits are done in person, but some are done via phone, Facetime or Skype.
+Most of our home visits are done via phone, Facetime or Skype, but some are done in person.

 After your home visit, the volunteer will report back to our board, and they will review for final approval.
 Once the review is complete, you will receive an email confirming your application has been approved.